Find out how to apply for projects, what to expect, and view acceptance and cancellation details for Southland volunteer projects.

 If applying as a couple or friends, please specify this on your application form.

-Full refunds will be available to volunteers who notify the Department a minimum of four weeks prior to project departure.
+Full refunds will be available to volunteers who notify the Department of Conservation a minimum of four weeks prior to project departure.

 Cancellation within four weeks of project departure will not be eligible for a refund.